vala-lang/vala-docs/source/tutorials/programming-language/main/08-00-techniques/08-02-using-glib.rst

 File Handling
 -------------

-For flexible file I/O and file handling see :doc:`GIO Samples </developer-guides/gio-samples>`.
+For flexible file I/O and file handling see `GIO Samples <https://wiki.gnome.org/Projects/Vala/GIOSamples>`_.

 You can also use !FileUtils.get_contents to load a file into a string.